 Along with the right equipment, you also need to think about how those devices will remain operational if there is a power outage.
 When looking at different solutions, find out if they can be powered using some sort of alternative energy source, like solar panels.
 It also helps to determine if some or all of the devices can be kept operational with the aid of some type of battery backup. this ensures that if the main power source is unavailable, there is still some type of power to make sure those sprinkler heads deploy or that the gas that's part of your fire suppression system will release through the heads in whatever area the fire is located.

 You can rest assured that the local municipality will conduct inspections of all fire alarm systems in the area.
 That includes the one in your place of business.
-Your best bet is to set up a contract with a local service that provides maintenance and repairs when the need arises.
+Your best bet is to set up a contract with a local service that provides fire alarm system maintenance and repairs when the need arises.
 Choosing to have your own inspections done from time to time decreases the risk of a local official finding something wrong and assessing some sort of fine.

 Your partner will likely utilize a checklist as a way to keep the inspection on track.
 It will be similar to the one used by the local officials.
 This makes it easier to ensure nothing is overlooked and you do have the chance to correct any issues in a timely manner.

-Remember that the system in your place of business is intended to contain fires, keep employees safe, and protect everything from your furnishings to the hardware that makes up the company network.
+Remember that the commercial fire system in your place of business is intended to contain fires, keep employees safe, and protect everything from your furnishings to the hardware that makes up the company network.
 Choose your strategies for fire prevention and safety with care.
 In the long run, you and everyone connected with the company will benefit.